 To determine the program Version and Revision that a home is required to be certified under, look up the location and permit date of the home in Exhibit 3.
-Note that the National Version 3 program requirements are being implemented in states that have not adopted the 2012, 2015, or 2018 IECC, or an equivalent code.
+Note that the National Version 3 program requirements are being implemented in states that have adopted the 2009 IECC or an equivalent or less stringent code, and the National Version 3.1 program requirements are being implemented in states that have adopted the 2012, 2015, or 2018 IECC, or an equivalent code.
 Note, as well, that regional program requirements, and associated implementation timelines, have been developed for homes in CA, FL, GU, HI, the Northern Mariana Islands, OR, PR, and WA.
-The National Version 3 and regional program requirements can be found at www.energystar.gov/newhomesrequirements.
+The National Version 3, National v3.1, and regional program requirements can be found at www.energystar.gov/newhomesrequirements.

-This Exhibit contains all implementation timelines applicable on or after September January 1, 20162019.
-Implementation timelines applicable prior to this date can be obtained by contacting energystarhomes@energystar.gov.
+This Exhibit contains all implementation timelines applicable on or after January 1, 2019.
+Implementation timelines applicable prior to this date can be obtained by contacting energystar.gov.